• Christmas Recipes

 Substitutions and Variations

-Here's ways to change up homemade marinara:
+Here's ways to change up homemade pasta sauce:

 • Make it a smooth sauce: puree until smooth in a blender, food processor or with an immersion blender